-Reducing GBV and promoting women’s empowerment are critical for promoting Haiti’s long-term economic and democratic development.
-Combating GBV is a priority for the U.S. Government.
-Effectively addressing GBV calls for a sustained engagement to reduce vulnerability through legislative action, community outreach, increased literacy, and economic empowerment.
-The weakness of the Haitian justice system makes it difficult for GBV survivors to find redress.
-Also, the fear of reprisals and social stigma attached to being a victim of sexual violence contributes to underreporting.
-Further, a lack of comprehensive baseline data makes strategic response planning more difficult.
-To tackle these challenges, the U.S. Government is working with the Government of Haiti, Haitian civil society (including many women-led organizations), and the international community to address these pressing needs.
+Reducing GBV and empowering women are critical U.S. Government priorities for promoting Haiti’s long-term economic and democratic development.
+Effectively addressing GBV calls for a sustained engagement to reduce vulnerability through legislative action, effective law enforcement, community outreach, increased literacy, and economic empowerment.
+The weakness of the Haitian justice system is a particular challenge to these goals making it difficult for GBV victims to find redress.
+Fear of reprisals and the social stigma attached to being a victim of sexual violence in Haiti contributes to underreporting and a lack of comprehensive baseline data makes strategic response planning more difficult.
+To tackle these challenges, the U.S. Government is working with the Government of Haiti, Haitian civil society organizations, including many women-led organizations, and the international community to address these pressing needs.

 - Funding preventative security measures.
-The U.S. Agency for International Development’s (USAID) programs provided direct support and technical assistance to the Ministry of Women’s Affairs for a campaign against rape.
-To improve security, USAID has supported the procurement and installation of over 1,700 solar lights in urban and rural sections of Port-au-Prince, St. Marc, and the Northern Corridor of Haiti.
+The U.S. Agency for International Development’s (USAID) provided direct support and technical assistance to the Ministry of Women’s Affairs for a campaign against rape.
+USAID’s Office of Transition Initiatives installed over 1,700 solar lights in urban and rural sections of Port-au-Prince, Saint Marc, and the Cap Haitien Corridor of Haiti to help deter crime.

 - Building the capacity of the Haitian National Police (HNP).
-The U.S. Government provides substantial support to Haiti for the professionalization of the HNP and to expand its ranks in order to improve overall security in Haiti.
-In partnership with the New York City Police Department, the U.S. Government works to build the capacity of the Child Protection Unit of the HNP to combat gender-based and domestic violence against children.
-In 2012, the U.S. Government supported a Brazilian-led GBV assessment visit to Haiti and subsequently funded a study tour in Brazil for six members of the HNP and judiciary, including two female judges, to share best practices in countering GBV and sexual violence.
-U.S. police officers assigned to the UN Stabilization Mission in Haiti (MINUSTAH) have provided mentoring to HNP officers in sexual and gender based violence (SGBV).
-The U.S. Government also supports entry-level training of HNP officers on SGBV.
+The U.S. Government provides substantial support to professionalize the HNP and expand its ranks.
+Since 2011, 2,000 new officers have been added to its ranks.
+In partnership with the New York City Police Department, the U.S. Government works to build the capacity of the HNP Child Protection Unit to combat gender-based and domestic violence against children.
+The U.S. Government supported a Brazilian-led GBV assessment visit to Haiti as well as a study tour in Brazil for six Haitian police and judiciary officials to share best practices in countering GBV and sexual violence.
+U.S. police officers assigned to the UN Stabilization Mission in Haiti (MINUSTAH) provide mentoring to HNP officers assigned to the HNP Gender Unit and work directly to support victims of sexual and gender based violence (SGBV), and the U.S. Government also supports the training of entry-level HNP officers on sexual and gender-based violence.
 The American Bar Association’s Rule of Law Initiative, funded by the U.S. Government, provided cross-trainings to police, judges, and prosecutors on handling SGBV cases.

-- Calling for increased female leadership within the HNP.
-The U.S. Government continues to urge the HNP to recruit and retain more women and to pursue its goal of having females represent at least ten percent of new promotion of HNP officers.
+- Calling for increased female representation and leadership within the HNP.
+The U.S. Government continues to urge the HNP to recruit and retain more women and pursue its goal of having females represent at least ten percent of new HNP officers recruited.

-- Protection and prevention programs..
-The Department of State’s Office to Monitor and Combat Trafficking in Persons supports law enforcement and social welfare agencies to increase their capacity to identify victims of trafficking and refer them to NGOs that provide direct services.
+- Protection and prevention programs.
+The Department of State’s Office to Monitor and Combat Trafficking in Persons supports law enforcement and social welfare agencies to increase their capacity to identify victims of trafficking and refer them to nongovernmental organizations that provide direct services.

 - Reinforcing access to services for survivors of GBV.
-USAID, through GHESKIO center, is providing female survivors of sexual violence with access to integrated health services; over 2,300 GBV victims have been referred to voluntary counseling and testing for HIV services, reproductive health, and/or psychological support services since June 2012.
+USAID, through the GHESKIO center, is providing female victims of sexual violence with access to integrated health services; over 3,000 GBV victims have been referred to voluntary counseling and testing for HIV services, reproductive health, and/or psychological support services since 2012.

 - Providing training to identify GBV cases.
-USAID’s health service delivery program is incorporating a GBV component under which health care providers at 31 health facilities will be trained to identify and manage GBV cases and provide referrals to social and legal services.
-Since June 2012, more than 730,000 people have been sensitized and surveyed on GBV, including 362 staff, over 56,500 patients, and over 16,000 people at the community level living in high-risk areas.
+USAID is training Haitian health care providers at 31 facilities on how to identify and manage GBV cases and provide referrals to social and legal services.
+Since 2012, more than 177,000 people have been sensitized and surveyed on GBV, including 485 staff, over 118,000 patients, and over 58,500 community members living in high-risk areas.

 - Protecting displaced women and girls.
 The Department of State’s Office to Monitor and Combat Trafficking in Persons is assisting children in involuntary domestic servitude by supporting community-based social protection networks and specialized shelter services.
 Programs also work with families to facilitate healthy reintegration and reduce the chances of re-trafficking.
 Over 1,000 children received direct assistance to include family tracing and reunification and medical, psychosocial, and educational support.

-- Improving GBV response, preparedness and prevention capacity..
-USAID supported the International Rescue Committee to build the capacity of local organizations in Haiti to prepare and respond to the needs of GBV survivors during emergencies, including training teams to mount an effective response in the first acute days of a crisis by pre-positioning essential supplies and putting clear systems in place to safeguard sensitive data about survivors.
+- Improving GBV response, preparedness, and prevention capacity.
+USAID supported the International Rescue Committee in building the capacity of local organizations in Haiti to prepare and respond to the needs of GBV survivors during emergencies, including training teams to mount an effective response in the first acute days of a crisis by pre-positioning essential supplies and putting clear systems in place to safeguard sensitive data about survivors.

 Improving Legislation and Capacity

 - Strengthening legal protection for women.
-Parliament has passed two bills that address issues regarding domestic work and responsible paternity.
-Legislation on common-law marriage is currently being reviewed in the Lower Chamber and the Senate.
-In addition, draft legislation on combating human trafficking that was supported by the U.S. Government was voted on by the Senate and is now being reviewed by the Lower Chamber.
-In collaboration with the Women Parliamentary Caucus, USAID also plans to work on gender-based violence bills in the 2013 current legislative session.
+Draft legislation on combating human trafficking, which was supported by the U.S. Government, was voted on by the Chamber of Deputies.
+It is now under review by the Senate.
+In collaboration with the Women Parliamentary Caucus, USAID also plans to provide support on gender-based violence bills in the 2014 current legislative session.

-- Helped local organizations build capacity.
-USAID provided capacity building support to three women’s organizations, including the Commission of Women Victims for Victims (KOFAVIV), to establish a call center at KOFAVIV that provides information on resources available to victims of GBV.
+- Helping local organizations build capacity.
+USAID provided support to three women’s organizations, including the Commission of Women Victims for Victims (KOFAVIV), to establish a call center that provides public information on resources available to victims of GBV.

 - Providing sustainable economic solutions.
-In FY 2012, USAID’s agriculture program trained over 2,100 female farmers and certified over 230 female master farmers, helping to increase farm yields.
+In FY 2012 and FY 2013, USAID’s agriculture program trained over 2,800 female farmers and certified 547 female master farmers, helping to increase farm yields.
 Additionally, more than 40 percent of the nearly 13,000 farmers enrolled in the Haiti Hope mango program are women.

 - Providing vocational training.
-Since November 2009, nearly 2,000 women received training on leadership, GBV prevention, community health promotion, and sustainable gardening and harvesting; over 45 percent are learning how to manage productive businesses and identify new opportunities.
+From November 2009 to October 2012, nearly 2,000 women received training on leadership, GBV prevention, community health promotion, and sustainable gardening and harvesting; over 45 percent are learning how to manage productive businesses and identify new opportunities.

 - Linking women to capital.
 In FY 2012, USAID’s financial services program assisted over 520,000 women.

-- U.S. Government partners work with communities to form women’s support groups and develop community-based protection committees to organize local prevention measures such as community watches or patrols.
-Programs such as Women Empowered to Lead and Advocate for Development have provided support to build leadership capacity of women’s groups in Haiti.
-It also helps them to integrate their priorities, including preventing GBV, into the country’s reconstruction and development process.
+- Partnering with communities.
+U.S. Government partners work with communities to form women’s support groups and develop community-based protection committees to organize local prevention measures such as community watches or patrols.

 - Promoting new social norms.
-USAID supported communication campaigns, targeting both men as well as women, during the World Cup and Carnival, to raise awareness of GBV and resources available to survivors and witnesses.
+USAID supported communication campaigns, targeting both men and women, during the World Cup and Carnival, to raise awareness of GBV and make resources available to victims and witnesses.